Our Brand Is Crisis (2015 film): Plot

 In 2002, Bolivian politician Pedro Castillo hires an American political consulting firm (based on James Carville's Greenberg Carville Shrum firm) to help him win the 2002 Bolivian presidential election.
 The firm brings in "Calamity" Jane Bodine to manage Castillo's fledging campaign.

-The opposition's top political consultant is her nemesis, fellow American Pat Candy.
+The opposition's top political consultant is Jane's nemesis, fellow American Pat Candy.
 In Bolivia, the situation is tense: Bodine learns that the indigenous people, who are a majority in the country but lack any real political power, are protesting for constitutional reform to get proper representation.

-The American consultants, not knowing the language or the culture of Bolivia, are persuaded by Bodine, a burned out veteran of American politics, to follow a strategy of smear campaigning to make up for their candidate's shortcomings.
+The American consultants, not knowing the Bolivian language or culture, are persuaded by Bodine, a burned out veteran of American politics, to follow a strategy of smear campaigning to make up for their candidate's shortcomings.
 However, Castillo refuses to give permission for the team to do so.
-It is only after Bodine arranges for the distribution of a flyer accusing Castillo of a long-ago affair (and blaming it on the opposition) does she finally get him to agree to smear his opponents.
+It is only after Bodine arranges for the distribution of a flyer accusing Castillo of a long-ago affair (and blaming it on the opposition) does she finally convince him to smear his opponents.

 In the following months, the team exercises a strategy of "declaring a crisis".
 They plan to frighten the people, with the aim of persuading them to vote for the unsympathetic but known Castillo rather than the younger opposition candidates.
 They even resort to publishing photos of their enemy with Nazi war criminal Klaus Barbie in the background, so that he has to deny being a Nazi.

-Castillo's bus is stopped by a group of protesters who don't want the International Monetary Fund in Bolivia.
+Castillo's bus is stopped by a group of protesters who do not want the International Monetary Fund in Bolivia.
 Castillo promises them that he will not invite the IMF without a public referendum.
 Eduardo, a young volunteer of the Castillo campaign, is deeply impressed by this show of commitment.

-His loyalty comes mostly from the fact that Castillo, who was president at the time, took a young Eduardo on his arm during a rally in his town.
-Nevertheless, his brothers are much more skeptical about Castillo.
+Eduardo's loyalty comes mostly from the fact that Castillo, who was president at the time, took a young Eduardo on his arm during a rally in his town.
+Nevertheless, his brothers are much more skeptical of Castillo.

-During the final debate, Bodine cites a quote in a conversation with Candy (knowing that he'll give it to rival candidate Rivera for his speech) saying that "a great man" said it.
+During the final debate, Bodine cites a quote in a conversation with Candy (knowing that he will give it to rival candidate Rivera for his speech) saying that "a great man" said it.
 Unfortunately, the quote is actually from Joseph Goebbels, Adolf Hitler's minister of propaganda.

 Castillo wins the vote by a small margin.
 As one of his first actions, he invites the IMF into Bolivia, thereby breaking his promise.
-The deeply disappointed Eduardo visits Bodine in her hotel; Bodine replies that she is not responsible for Castillo's actions.
+The deeply disappointed Eduardo visits Bodine in her hotel; she replies that she is not responsible for Castillo's actions.
 In her eyes, her job is done.

 The disillusioned Eduardo joins his brothers at a demonstration of people demanding change.
 The police arrive and the demonstration quickly turns into a riot.
 Bodine and her crew join Candy on the way to the airport.

 All of them, except Bodine, have already taken jobs as political consultants in other countries.
-When Bodine realizes that she brought a liar into office, she has the car stopped and leaves to join Eduardo.
+When she realizes that she brought a liar into office, she has the car stopped and leaves to join Eduardo and the protestors.